LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/basic-content.md

 #### Custom Endpoint (CE) Service Methods

-The Custom Endpoint vendor has a public Github [Repository](https://github.com/LivePersonInc/third-party-bots-custom-endpoint-reference-service)
+The Custom Endpoint vendor has a public [GitHub Repository](https://github.com/LivePersonInc/third-party-bots-custom-endpoint-reference-service)
 (a.k.a Third-Party Bots Custom Endpoint Reference Service) which contains endpoints and their contracts/interface in the format of a swagger file that needs to be implemented by brands.
 Following are the methods defined by the specification: